Monitoring Linux with SSH

 • Private Key (PEM Format).
 Type or paste the SSH private key that you want SL1 to use, in PEM format.

-In the classic user interface, the private key field will only accept RSA formatted / styled keys to be saved.
-If you wish to create SSH credentials with a key in the OpenSSH format you must do so in the default SL1 user interface.
+In the classic user interface, the private key field will accept only RSA formatted / styled keys to be saved.
+If you want to create SSH credentials with a key in the OpenSSH format, you must do so in the default SL1 user interface.

 1. Click the Save As button, and then click OK.